ALLETttttt/University-System/README.md

 this "University System" project is using the Java programming language.
 You will discover how to create flexible and reusable software, by applying object-oriented design principles and guidelines.
 And, you will be able to communicate these designs in a visual notation known as Unified Modelling Language (UML).
-Moreover, OOP defines most modern server-side scripting languages
+Moreover, OOP defines most modern server-side scripting languages.